 It’s not known whether it’s safe to take Lybalvi during pregnancy.
 However, if you take Lybalvi during your third trimester, your child may have an increased risk of withdrawal symptoms.
 (Withdrawal symptoms occur when your body becomes used to a substance and then you suddenly stop taking it.)
 Your child may also have an increased risk of agitation, respiratory distress (trouble breathing), tremor, or differences in muscle tone or sleepiness.

-When olanzapine (an active ingredient in Lybalvi) was studied during pregnancy, it didn’t seem to increase the risk of congenital anomalies in developing fetuses.
+When olanzapine (an active ingredient in Lybalvi) was studied during pregnancy, it didn’t seem to increase the risk of congenital anomalies in fetuses.
 (Congenital anomalies are also known as birth defects.)
-However, it’s not known what effects samidorphan (the other active ingredient of Lybalvi) may have on a developing fetus.
+However, it’s not known what effects samidorphan (the other active ingredient of Lybalvi) may have on a fetus.

 It’s not known whether Lybalvi may be safe to take while you’re breastfeeding.
 Olanzapine is known to pass into breast milk.
 And studies show that the drug may cause children to become sleepier than is typical, irritable, and have difficulty feeding.
 It’s not known what effects samidorphan may cause while breastfeeding.
+(Olanzapine and samidorphan are Lybalvi’s active ingredients.)

 If you are pregnant, planning to become pregnant, or breastfeeding, talk with your doctor before taking Lybalvi.
 They can help determine the best treatment option for you.